Open a project

 Project update notification in the Notifications pane

 Clicking Open Portal Item opens the project package item page in a browser.
 The item page may contain information describing the update.
-Clicking Always dismiss closes the Notification pane and removes the notification indicator.
+Clicking Always dismiss closes the Notifications pane and removes the notification indicator.
 You can use this option if you don't want to update the project.

 4. Click Update Project.